priyatam/pie/README.md

 > You know you have reached perfection in design, not when there is nothing more to add, but when there is nothing more to be taken away -- Antoine de Saint-Exupery

 ## Abstract
-Have you ever asked someone to show their content on the web?

-Reality check: evaluate a CMS, understand templating, filter programming languages, pick a framework, read the docs to customize a workflow, create or tweak existing css, check browser compatibility and mobile-readiness and responsiveness, add plugins for simple logic, and finally, evaluate hosting and pricing options, and so on.

-Seriously.

-These toolkits are built for developers.
-For different abstractions.
-It requires a lot of work for an average user to perform simple tasks, like moving content from one site to another, changing design, modifying templates that are user-friendly, adding simple logic to analyze, filter, and distribute content to apps and devices.
+How do you create semantic content and design a website around it?
+Wordpress?
+Tumblr?
+Weebly?
+Jekyll?
+Middleman?
+Custom CMS or handcrafted Sinatra app?

+They all break a simple rule: Coupling.

+These solutions couple at least two of the following: authors, designers, developers, hosting.
+Their styles and templates are not compatible with each other, non-portable across frameworks.
+You can't even move content from one platform to another.

-Things shouldn’t be this way.
-Not in 2013.
+Things shouldn’t be coupled this way.

-## How it works

-Frozen Pie is built on _three principles_:
+## Three principles

 1. Content is King
 2. Design once, View anywhere
 3. Logic should be declarative, composed of single tasks

 Here's a sample workflow:

+## How it works

 create_crust
 > Content creator creates Posts and Pages in Markdown, with optional YAML meta-data